sithmel/feature-toggle-express-middleware/README.md

 * an array with allowed toggles (a toggle is a string)
 * a prefix that is used for the cookie and the query parameters
 * [optional] the options for the cookie (see expressjs documentation)
+* [optional] a boolean that when true, disable automatic cache control headers

 Using the middleware
 ====================